AmyStephen/amystephen.github.com/_posts/2014-08-04-quality-and-community-software.md

 Many years ago, I left a high paying job to be more involved in the open source community.
 The primary reason I did so was my conviction that open source software is an important way to empower anyone with access to the Internet and a computer with ability to freely use, learn from, modify and share software.
-For me, sharing my software using an open source software is ethical software development.
+For me, sharing my software using an open source license is a key part of ethical software development.

 ## Enabling Learning and Collaboration